Updated June 2023

 As well as a number of standalone blog articles, including:

-All of which compliment the site in terms of topical relevancy, and act as good standalone content pieces.
+All of these complement the site in terms of topical relevancy and act as good standalone content pieces (aka Tangential Content).

-The travel industry is often at the whims from a number of external factors, and sometimes Governments need to advise against travel to particular countries.
+The travel industry is often at the whims of a number of external factors, and sometimes Governments need to advise against travel to particular countries.

 If your business is affected by such advice, there are two routes to go down – a scorched Earth approach of removing all content, or a combined approach that: